Financial Planning

 It’s often said that the key to a successful marriage is honesty, and nowhere is that more true than financial integrity.
 Before tying the knot, each person needs to understand the financial picture of their partner.
 Discuss banking, savings and investment accounts.

 If one or both partners carries debt, they should disclose that, and the pair should set a plan for paying it down.
 Come to an agreement on which purchases require input from both partners.
-For example, it’s unlikely that buying a cup of coffee without consulting your spouse will lead to conflict.
+For example, it’s unlikely that buying a cup of coffee without consulting your spouse will lead to conflict about finances for married couples.
 On the other hand, buying a car without looping in your partner is very likely to cause difficulties!

-Having an uneven vision of retirement is a recipe for conflict.
+Having an uneven vision of retirement is a recipe for conflict about finances for married couples.
 If one person envisions sitting in a rocking chair on the front porch most of the time, while the other wants to travel the world and buy expensive things, that’s automatically going to cause conflict.

 But it won’t just cause disagreements about what the couple will do in retirement.
 It will also cause fights about how the couple prepares for retirement.
-If one person enjoys spending lots of money on possessions and experiences but neglects to save for retirement, while the other person remains frugal so they can put 10-15% of their salary into their employer’s 401(k) plan, it wouldn’t be a surprise if the couple ended up fighting.
+If one person enjoys spending lots of money on possessions and experiences but neglects to save for retirement, while the other person remains frugal so they could put 10-15% of their salary into their employer’s 401(k) plan, it wouldn’t be a surprise if the couple ended up fighting.
+They both have different attitudes about money and marriage.

 As with anything in a marriage, financial compromise is important.
+Finances for married couples often require negotiation to balance your different spending habits and your financial priorities.
 You’ll never agree on financial matters 100% of the time, but when those conflicts do arise, it’s important that neither side refuses to budge on their position.

 If one spouse wants to remodel the kitchen while the other wants to invest that money, consider meeting in the middle.
 Perhaps a less costly kitchen remodel so there’s money left over to invest.
 Give and take is very important to a happy and financially sound marriage.